-Long-lived assets consist of property, plant and equipment, net and assets manufactured for internal use.
+Long-lived assets consist of property, plant and equipment, net, and assets manufactured for internal use.
 Operations in Europe and Asia Pacific consist of sales and service organizations.

-International revenue, including export sales from U.S. manufacturing facilities to foreign customers, sales by foreign subsidiaries and branches was \$142.8 million (70.2% of total revenue) in 2012, \$231.0 million (72.3% of total revenue) in 2011, and \$208.5 million (75.8% of total revenue) in 2010.
+International revenue, which includes export sales from U.S. manufacturing facilities to foreign customers and sales by foreign subsidiaries and branches, was \$256.5 million (85.1% of total revenue), \$162.4 million (80.0% of total revenue) and \$149.4 million (76.4% of total revenue) in 2015, 2014 and 2013, respectively.

-Note 18.
+Note 19.
 Income Taxes

-Income (loss) before income taxes are as follows:
+Loss before income taxes is as follows: